seacunilever/bipode-nextflow/docs/usage.md

-# seacunilever/bifrost: Usage
+# seacunilever/bipode: Usage

 ## Introduction

-This document describes how to use the Bifrost pipeline.
+This document describes how to use the Bipode pipeline.
 The pipeline is designed to be portable across different execution environments (local, HPC, cloud providers) and takes in pre-formatted json data files for one cell line/chemical (referred to as one dataset).

 For a complete list of all available parameters and their descriptions, see the [parameter documentation](parameters.md).